 Grilled flank steak with herb salsa verde is an easy dinner right from the BBQ.
 With a flavorful, fresh and tangy sauce, it's the perfect main dish.

 The best meals are from the grill.
 Can I say that?
-I’m not sure I can claim that when there’s delicious meals from the oven, made on the stovetop and fresh from a salad bowl.
+I'm not sure I can claim that when there are delicious meals from the oven, made on the stovetop and fresh from a salad bowl.
 But this one is a winner!

 The best steak marinade:

 If you're burned out on the same old burgers and chicken from the grill, this marinated and grilled flank steak will take dinner to a new level!